TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

   Incorporating mechanistic features and a modified loss function increases complexity.
 Each additional signal must be validated to ensure it reliably indicates drift.

 - **Interpretability:**
-  Provide clear documentation and visualizations so that stakeholders understand how each signal (statistical and mechanistic) contributes to the drift detection and retraining process.
+  Provide clear documentation and visualizations so that stakeholders understand how each signal (stati

----